SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** class

-The `alaio.token` sample system contract defines the structures and actions that allow users to create, issue, and manage tokens for ALAIO based blockchains.
-It demonstrates one way to implement a smart contract which allows for creation and management of tokens.
-It is possible for one to create a similar contract which suits different needs.
+The `alaio.token` sample system contract specifies the structures and actions that allow users to create, issue, and manage tokens for ALAIO based blockchains.
+It displays one way to implement a smart contract which allows for creation and management of tokens.
+It is feasible for one to generate a similar contract which suits different needs.
 However, it is recommended that if one only needs a token with the below listed actions, that one uses the `alaio.token` contract instead of developing their own.

 The `alaio.token` contract class also implements two useful public static methods: `get_supply` and `get_balance`.
 The first allows one to check the total supply of a specified token, created by an account and the second allows one to check the balance of a token for a specified account (the token creator account has to be specified as well).